OswaldHe/HMT-pytorch/README.md

 ds_report
 ```
 #### Triron 1.1.1
-Triton 1.1.1 brings x2 speed-up to sparse operations on A100, but DeepSpeed (0.6.5) currenly supports only triton 1.0.0.
+Triton 1.1.1 brings x2 speed-up to sparse operations on A100, but DeepSpeed (0.6.5) currently supports only triton 1.0.0.
 DeepSpeed fork with triton 1.1.1 support could be used in the cases where such speed-up is needed:
 ```bash
 pip install triton==1.1.1